swxben/danny-boy/README.md

 swxben.dataaccess
 =================

-Simple data access layer for SQL Server
+Simple data access layer for SQL Server.

+## Versioning

+This project uses [SemVer](http://semver.org) for versioning guidelines.
+The public interface is what is presented in the `IDataAccess` interface and the attributes/decorators documented below.
+Relying on the public methods in the `DataAccess` class or other public helper classes may break backwards compatibility even without a new major revision.

 ## Installation